+FIA_UIA_EXT.1.1 The TSF shall allow the follow

-- FIA_UIA_EXT.1.1 The TSF shall allow the following actions prior to requiring the non- TOE entity to initiate the identification and authentication process: - Display the warning banner in accordance with FTA_TAB.1; - [selection: no other actions, [assignment: list of services, actions performed by the TSF in response to non-TOE requests.]] - FIA_UIA_EXT.1.2 The TSF shall require each administrative user to be successfully identified and authenticated before allowing any other TSF-mediated actions on behalf of that administrative user.
+The TSF shall allow the following actions prior to requiring the non- TOE entity to initiate the identification and authentication process:

+• Display the warning banner in accordance with FTA_TAB.1;

+• [selection: no other actions, [assignment: list of services, actions performed by the TSF in response to non-TOE requests.]]

+FIA_UIA_EXT.1.2 The TSF shall require each administrative user to be successfully identified and authenticated before allowing any other TSF-mediated actions on behalf of that administrative user.